What is meditation?

 There are a few recommended guidelines for meditation:

+Should you meditate with your eyes open or closed?
 Different traditions give different answers.
 Closing your eyes may contribute to drowsiness and sleepiness--if that's the case for you then try opening them a little.
-Opening your eyes may be distracting, if that's the case try closing your eyes or focus your gaze on a blank wall (Zen-style).
+Opening your eyes may be distracting if that's the case try closing your eyes or focus your gaze on a blank wall (Zen-style).
 Experiment and see what works for you and then stick with your choice of technique.

 The most common physiological effects of meditation are reduced blood pressure, lower pulse rate, decreased metabolic rate and changes in the concentration of serum levels of various substances e.g. cholesterol.

 When I meditate I experience physical pain in my body.
 What should I do?

 The point of practicing meditation is to develop mindfulness.
 The object of meditation isn't all that important, although the breath is a good object since it is always available, simple and peaceful.
 But if it's difficult for any reason or something like pain comes up, then focusing on that is possible too.